kubernetes/website/content/en/docs/concepts/services-networking/_index.md

 * L2 bridge - a (virtual) [layer 2](https://en.wikipedia.org/wiki/Data_link_layer) bridge.

-* Host Network - network functions residing in user space or the kernel.
+* Host Network - Network functions residing in user space or the kernel of physical or virtual nodes.

 * Encapsulation - ability to encapsulate an L2 or L3 packets belonging to an `inner network` with an `outer network` header for transport across the `outer network`.
 This forms a `tunnel` where the encapsulation function is performed at tunnel ingress and de-encapsulation function is performed at tunnel egress.

-  * [IPIP](https://www.rfc-editor.org/rfc/rfc2003) and [VXLAN](https://www.rfc-editor.org/rfc/rfc7348) are two examples of encapsulation employed in K8s cluster networks.
+You can think of pods on nodes as the `inner network` and nodes networked together as the `outer network`.
+[IPIP](https://www.rfc-editor.org/rfc/rfc2003) and [VXLAN](https://www.rfc-editor.org/rfc/rfc7348) are two examples of encapsulation employed in K8s cluster networks.

-  * [Virtual overlay network](https://book.systemsapproach.org/applications/overlays.html) - logical or virtual network of tunnels using encapsulation that connect pods running on different nodes.
-The virtual overlay network runs "on top" of the physical underlay network.
+* [Virtual overlay network](https://book.systemsapproach.org/applications/overlays.html) - Logical or virtual network of tunnels using encapsulation that connect pods running on different nodes.
+You can imagine the virtual overlay network runs "on top" of the physical underlay network.

-* Physical underlay network - network resources performing packet forwarding between nodes.
+* Physical underlay network - Network resources performing packet forwarding between nodes.

-* Virtual ethernet link (VETH) - Virtual link allowing you to convey packets between namespaces.
+* Virtual ethernet link ([VETH](https://man7.org/linux/man-pages/man4/veth.4.html)) - Virtual link allowing you to convey packets between namespaces.

-* [Network namespace](https://man7.org/linux/man-pages/man7/network_namespaces.7.html) - a form of isolation where resources share a network stack, memory, processing and so on.
+* [Network namespace](https://man7.org/linux/man-pages/man7/network_namespaces.7.html) - Form of isolation where resources share a network stack, memory, processing and so on.

-* CNI - Container network interface providing network configuration and IP address allocation for pod networking.
+* CNI - Container network interface providing network configuration, IP address allocation and possibly CNI-specific methods for packet forwarding that enables inter-pod networking.

 ## Architecture components

 The Kubernetes network model introduces a flexible architecture and accompanying components.
-You can configure and deploy a combination of different components to assemble an implementation to best meet your cluster networking requirements.
+You can configure and deploy a combination of these different components to assemble an implementation to best meet your cluster networking requirements.

 Figure 1 illustrates the Kubernetes network architecture and accompanying components used in the examples below.